AzonInc/Doorman/README.md

 - 2 additional GPIO via Screw Terminal for easy expansion with your own sensors and devices
 - 1 Relay via Screw Terminal to switch up to 40V (max.
 2.5A) for oldschool intercom systems
 - 1 External Button via Screw Terminal (G + BTN)
-- Bridge Rectifier on the Bus Input to correct wire polarity
+- Bridge Rectifier for the Bus-wire input to correct polarity
 - TCS Bus Communication (e.g. Open the front door, Detect Doorbell)
 - You can optionally use your Doorman as a Nuki Bridge (incompatible with Nuki App, Bluetooth only)